Lilyeka/UIKitDynamic/README.md

 # UIKitDynamic (UIDynamicAnimator, UIDynamicBehavior, UIDynamicItem)

 This example illustrates custom UIDynamicBehavior subclass.
-It contain animatable UIView property v and implement group of behaviors in method willMove(to:) .
+It contain animatable UIView property and implement group of behaviors with this property in method willMove(to:) .